Following system colour scheme Selected dark colour scheme Selected light colour scheme

 The syntax is ugly

-This objection is by far the most common.
+This objection is the most common.
 On the contrary, we argue that:

 • This objection is subjective and many community members disagree.